HouptLab/BarTender-System/README.md

 The BarTender system comprises 4 parts:

 1. the BarTender app for Macintosh that organizes experiments, and collects weights of barcoded items such as water bottles or food jars;
-2. the PointOfScale app for iPad that collects body weights of animals vis a Bluetooth scale
+2. the PointOfScale app for iPad that collects body weights of animals via a Bluetooth scale
 3. a Firebase cloud database in which daily data is stored
 4. the BarTab framework for the web that displays and summarizes the collected data across an experiment